cstrab/spreadsheet-db/README.md

 Step 2:
 - cd into spreadsheet-db/setup folder and run the following command:
+    - Notes:
-    - Note: This will build all Frontend, Backend, and Database files based off of the schema.json input
+        - This will build all Frontend, Backend, and Database files based off of the schema.json input
-    - Note: Do not proceed to Step 3: until container creates and exits successfully
+        - Do not proceed to Step 3: until container creates and exits successfully
-    - Note: If you are using Windows, make sure that default EOL for .sh files it set to LF
+        - If you are using Windows, make sure that default EOL for .sh files it set to LF

 ```